cweibel/blog/blogs/install_cf_openstack.md

 ```

 ### Note 2
-If you forgot to login in Exercise 3 you will get the message ”No API endpoint set.
+If you forgot to login in Step 3 you will get the message ”No API endpoint set.
 Use 'cf login' or 'cf api' to target an endpoint.”
 If so, execute the following:
 ```bash
 cf login --skip-ssl-validation -a api.run.52.0.125.51.xip.io -u admin -p c1oudc0wc1oudc0w
 ```